 “Huli” in Hawaiian Creole English (Hawaiian Pidgin English) means to rotate, turn over, or flip.
 Typically when this chicken recipe is made in Hawaii it’s done on a rotisserie that will Huli the chicken throughout the entire cook.

 Fortunately you don’t need a rotisserie for the Huli Huli chicken recipe you’ll see as you watch this entire video.
-Sit back and relax as fellow Pitmaster over at Smoky Ribs walks you through a great step-by-step on how to make your own Huli Huli chicken in your back yard…
+Sit back and relax as Smoky Ribs BBQ walks you through a great step-by-step on how to make your own Huli Huli chicken in your back yard…

 Huli Huli Chicken Recipe